 gpg --clearsign msg.txt

-- repeating the command soon after may not ask again if the agent cached the PIN state
+Expected behavior: pinentry asks for the user PIN, the output is a signed text block, and repeating the command soon after may not ask again if the agent cached the PIN state.

-This keeps day-to-day use simple, and it limits how much key material ends up near a microSD card.
+The clean setup: one primary key that stays off the Pi, and three subkeys that match the OpenPGP slots for sign, encrypt, and authenticate.
+This keeps day-to-day use simple and limits how much key material ends up near a microSD card.

-Make a primary key and subkeys (host machine)
+Create primary key and subkeys on the host

 gpg --full-generate-key

-- List keys and grab the key ID:
+# List keys and note the key ID

 gpg --list-secret-keys --keyid-format LONG